gbenguria/piacere-icg/templates/ansible/cross-platform/security_monitoring/README.md

 You could also build the image manually and push it to some other docker registry.
 In this case you should change the variable for the image name within `vars.yml`.

+### Running the agent and modifying Inventory file

-To start the deployment, run this command:
+To start the deployment locally (local docker engine), run this command:

 ```
 ansible-playbook deploy-wazuh-docker-agent.yml -i inventory.txt
 ```

+In order docker engine is on the other machine, change the inventory accordingly.

+### Configuration

 Example of the configuration (`vars.yml`):